-WPS supports national leadership; Federal, State, local and tribal governments; and other authorized national security and emergency preparedness (NS/EP) users.
+Wireless Priority Service (WPS) supports national leadership; federal, state, local, tribal and territorial governments; and other authorized national security and emergency preparedness (NS/EP) users.
 It is intended to be used in an emergency or crisis situation when the wireless network is congested and the probability of completing a normal call is reduced.

-Wireless Priority Service (WPS) is widely available from AT&T, Cellcom, C Spire, SouthernLINC, Sprint, T-Mobile, and Verizon Wireless.
+WPS is widely available from AT&T, Cellcom, C Spire, GCI, SouthernLINC, Sprint, T-Mobile, U.S. Cellular, and Verizon Wireless.